Hue-Jhan/Android-Api-App/README.md

 ### - Setup
 First i change some stuff like the status bar color and the title, then i setup the 3 buttons for the 3 APIs and their functions.
-The way i divided each section and headers is kinda confusing, besides the Main and First/Second fragments for the default behaviour, i also created ```Retrofitclient.kt``` to handle requests and 3 files to handle the dog api.
+The way i divided each section and headers is kinda confusing: besides the Main and First/Second fragments for the default behaviour, i also created ```Retrofitclient.kt``` to handle requests, and 3 more files to handle the dog api.

 In ```app/src/main/res/layout/``` you can find the files for the layout of the screen, its a simple colored backround with 3 centered buttons and a colored box for the image, the texts are centered as well, but i forgot to add the app icon tho.